Voting & Civic Engagement

 - All documentation is due to the Municipal Clerk’s Office by the Friday before the next election day.

 When registering, you must provide proof of residence.
 The Government Accountability Board recognizes a student’s proof of enrollment as proof of residence for registration along with a current student ID.
-Students can access the proof of enrollment form from the My.Carthage portal to register to vote in Wisconsin.
+Students can access the proof of enrollment form from the Workday system to register to vote in Wisconsin.

 Follow these steps to access your proof of enrollment: